han-liu/SynCT_TcMRgFUS/README.md

 The jounal version "Evaluation of Synthetically Generated CT for use in Transcranial Focused Ultrasound Procedures" is currently under review.
 The pre-print version is available at https://arxiv.org/pdf/2210.14775.pdf, where you will find out more details in implementation and in-depth result analysis.

-If you find our repo is useful to your research, please consider citing our works:
+If you find our repo useful to your research, please consider citing our works:

 ```
 @article{liu2022evaluation,